UDC-GAC/SeQual-Stream/README.md

 * **6: Output section.** A console-like window that shows useful information to the user about the status of the data processing.

 ## SeQual-Stream features
-SeQual-Stream allows switching between batch (SeQual) or streaming (SeQual-Stream) mode using the parameter **Mode** on its properties file.
+SeQual-Stream allows switching between batch or streaming mode using the parameter **Mode** on its properties file.

 On batch mode four groups of features or operations that can be performed over the input datasets are offered, grouped based on the operation's objective.
 On streaming mode, a subset of this operations are supported.